 Daniel is amazing.
 ‘Voodoo’ was a joint creation.
 It would not be what it is without him.
 I came in with a sketch of a song, a melody and lyric of another song… the original sketch is a completely different sound.
 Daniel heard nuances in it and we built what is now ‘Voodoo’.
 He puts that nice layer of glitter over everything.
 His writing and production skills paralleled to what whole TEAMS do for top labels… except, all wrapped up into one person.

-Of course, you have appeared on several AESTHETIC PERFECTION recordings including the rather brilliant ‘Rhythm + Control’; the ‘Electro Version’ was one of The Electricity Club’s favourite songs of 2017.
+Of course, you have appeared on several AESTHETIC PERFECTION recordings including the rather brilliant ‘Rhythm + Control’; the ‘Electro Version’ was a favourite song of ELECTRICITYCLUB.CO.UK in 2017.
 How was it to record for you and how do you think it helped your international profile?

 Thank you!
 I love ‘Rhythm + Control’!
 When I first heard it, I said to Daniel “This is really good.
 REALLY good”.
 It’s just the next level.
 To record, it was streamlined.
 It was practically final when I came in.
 He’s an incredible musician.
 It is evident that my collaborations with AESTHETIC PERFECTION have helped opened the international market for me.